muppin/mastering-DevOps/Interview Questions/Manju_Uppin.md

 ## Opstree 2nd technical

-- what EKS cluster are you guys using?
+- what EKS cluster are you guys using? - AWS managed
 - types of EKS clusters?
+AWS managed & self managed
-- Have you worked on ADD ons?
+- Have you worked on ADD ons? examples- service mesh, prometheus, k8s dashboards, ingress controller
 - Have you been part of updating cluster?
+No (Need to be reviewed)
 - differenve between core DNS and kube-proxy?
+Kube-proxy is default N/W, CORE DNS- default DNS server in K8s clusters.
+It provides service discovery and DNS resolution capabilities within Kubernetes clusters.
 - have you worked on ISTIO? what is mTLS?
-- suppose i have 3 EKS clusters, what sought of security practices do you take to have a communication between them, make sure this connection is not via external DNS..
+- suppose i have 3 EKS clusters, what sought of security practices do you take to have a communication between them, make sure this connection is not via external DNS.(need to be reviewed)
 - what is NAT gateway and where it sits?
 - difference NACL and SG?
 - 3 vpcs A,B,C communication A-B, B-C, C-A has to achieve this?
+Transit Gateway
 - what is transit gateway?
 - site-to-site VPN connection?
 - what is KONG?